Mohammed-Abed-Alkareem/Restaurant-Management/README.md

 - `static/`: Holds static files such as CSS, images, and JavaScript.
 - `templates/`: Stores HTML templates for different views of the application.
 - `utils/`: Contains utility files including database operations and data reading functionalities.

+  ## License

+This project is licensed under a custom proprietary license.
+Permission is required from the repository owner to use this software.
+For more details, see the [LICENSE](./LICENSE) file.